 People can always criticize and have their own opinions about you but at the end of the day, remember that the only validation that you need is one you give to yourself.

-Realize that though we may not be able to ‘free’ ourselves completely from our need of being liked, it’s important to know that it is impossible to get everyone to like or agree with you – and that’s OK.
+Realize that though we may not be able to ‘free’ ourselves completely from our need of being liked or accepted, it’s important to know that it’s impossible to get everyone to like or agree with you – and that’s OK.

-Let’s look at it this way, how can we expect for everyone to like us when we, ourselves, don’t (and won’t) necessarily resonate with or like every single person you encounter?
+Let’s look at it this way, how can we expect for everyone to like us when we don’t (and won’t) necessarily resonate with or like every single person we encounter?